ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 }
 ```

-The final form of the IoTController.cs file is given below:
+The final form of the `IoTController.cs` file is shown below:

 ```cs
 using Microsoft.AspNetCore.Mvc;